felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 What if deleting a branch would cause loss of information?

-The canonical way to navigate between states of your repository is by changing your HEAD so that it points to different branches, and that is done through branch names; Git doesn't expect you to memorize hashes.
+The canonical way to navigate between states of the repository is by changing `HEAD` so that it points to different branches, and that is done through branch names; Git doesn't expect us to memorize hashes.

 Consider this example:

 ![](cant_delete_branch.svg){style="display:block; margin: auto;"}

-If we delete the branch `feature2`, the commits in red would be lost forever: there is no branch that includes those commits, i.e. there is no way to put your repository in a state containing those commits[^1].
-The only way to inspect those commits would be if you memorized their hashes and moved into a detached head state.
+By deleting branch `feature2`, the commits in red would be lost forever: there is no branch that includes those commits, i.e. there is no way to put the repository in a state containing those commits[^1].
+The only way to inspect those commits would be if we memorized their hashes and moved into a detached `HEAD` state.
+As such, Git will not let us delete that branch unless we force it to.

 [^1]: In fact, Git would permanently delete all contents associated with those commits next time it tries to cleanup its internal data structures.

-As such, Git will not let you delete that branch unless you force it to.

 # Merging Branches

 We've seen what branches are and how they relate to commits.
 The next building block to be examined is how to merge work from one branch into another.
-There are many different ways to accomplish this, and the choice depends on what you want the final commit history to look like.
+There are many different ways to accomplish this, and the choice depends on what we want the final commit history to look like.

 ## Easy Merging: Fast-Forward